WeihanLi/WeihanLi.Npoi/README.md

 ## Intro

-NpoiExtensions for target framework net4.5 or netstandard2.0.
+NpoiExtensions for target framework net45 and netstandard2.0.

 There' a lot of userful extensions for you, core fetures are as follows: